wayne-chong/pg-common-services-api/example/README.md

 ## `npm run pull-envs`

-Use this command to pull env vars from the `pg-envs` repo!
+Use this command to pull env vars for running the scripts

-The `pg-envs` repo has been set up to store envs that are too sensitive for this public git repo

-NOTE: Assumes you have cloned the pg-envs repo in a sibling directory from `pg-common-services-api`
+> NOTE 1: requires aws credentials that have access to param store

+> NOTE 2: requires `confd` installed on your local machine.
+See this [link](https://github.com/kelseyhightower/confd/blob/master/docs/installation.md) for installing locally

 ## `npm run example`

 Used with the following envs to test if you can reach and authenticate with push notification API gateway

-NOTE: Run `npm run pull-envs` first!
+> NOTE: Run `npm run pull-envs` first!

 ## `npm run loadtest:pn`

 Simple loop to hit push notification services with load

-NOTE: Run `npm run pull-envs` first!
+> NOTE: Run `npm run pull-envs` first!